8 Activities to try with your Class this Ramadan

 During Ramadan, Muslims fast from sunrise to sunset.
 They don’t eat or drink anything during this time.
 It is celebrated and used as an opportunity to get closer to God, show discipline and help those in need.
 After Ramadan, there is a celebration called Eid al-Fitr in which Muslims come together with family and friends to celebrate the end of the fasting month.

 For Ramadan this year, why not bring it into the classroom by doing the following activities with your students:

 1) Design Henna Handprints

 Toward the end of Ramadan, Muslim women decorate their hands with henna designs.
 Henna is symbolic of earth.
-The rich orange-red colour on the hands represents goodness, and nowadays, part of weddings and other family celebrations, particularly in Asian cultures.
+The rich orange-red colour on the hands represents goodness.

 Get your pupils to design unique henna handprints during Ramadan.
 They can do this on either their hands or on a sheet of paper.
 Display some of their work across the school to celebrate your classroom’s diversity.
 Also, ensure students discuss in groups what they feel thankful for and what children have learned about religion this year.

 During Ramadan, get your classroom to flex their creative muscles by showcasing and getting students to create Islamic art.
 Islamic art is incredibly abstract and is full of geometric shapes and patterns.
 You can decorate your classroom with some brand-new designs and celebrate the holiday at the same time!

 3) Create Ramadan Lanterns

 A Fanous, also known as a Ramadan lantern, is displayed throughout Ramadan to decorate homes and streets.
 Students of any religious orientation can participate in the design of these lanterns in class.
 Although these lanterns are made from metal and glass, they can create a paper alternative.
 Click on this text for instructions on how to make a Fanous.